Kerwood/Rtorrent-Auto-Install/README.md

 This is a Bash script to ease the installation of rtorrent, rutorrent + plugins.

-The script is developed for Debian Wheezy (**Jessie is not supported at the moment and will not work**), although it should run just fine on Ubuntu 13.04 and 14.04.
+The Debian script is developed for Debian Wheezy (**Jessie is not supported at the moment and will not work**), although it should run just fine on Ubuntu 13.04 and 14.04.

+Credit for the Raspbian script goes to [miracle091](https://github.com/miracle091), good work mate.

 In the installation process you have to choose a system user to run rtorrent.
 Also you will get the opportunity of installing 43 plugins/addons.
 See list further down.